InitRunner

 Delegate sink not connecting

-Error: Delegate target 'consumer' not found in services
+Error: Delegate target 'consumer' not found in agents

-Fix: The target name in a delegate sink must exactly match a service name defined in spec.services.
+Fix: The target name in a delegate sink must exactly match an agent name defined in spec.agents.
 Check for typos.

 producer: